measurement-kit/script-build-mingw/README.md

-# Package MK and dependencies for Unix and MSYS2/MINGW
+# Package MK and deps for Unix and MSYS2/MINGW

-This repository contains the scripts to compile and package MK and its dependencies on Unix systems as well as with MSYS2/MINGW.
+This repository contains the scripts to compile and package MK and its dependencies on Unix systems (especially iOS and Android) as well as with MSYS2/MINGW (i.e. Windows using a Unix cross toolchain).

 ## Build and package